 Make an appointment with your instructor to meet during office hours.

-Make sure you know how to explain the exact nature of your disability, how it affects you academically, and what types of accommodations, if any, you need.
+Make sure you know how to explain the exact nature of your disability, how it affects your academic performance, and/or what types of accommodations (if any), you need.

-If you feel uncomfortable with this, discuss these issues with the DSS office staff.
+If you feel uncomfortable with this, discuss these issues with the DSS Accommodations Specialist.
 Be prepared to answer specific questions and possible skepticism.
-Emphasize your strengths and provide examples of how an accommodation has been helpful to you.
+It is not uncommon for a faculty or staff member to be unfamiliar with how a disability relates to a particular accommodation.
+Emphasize your strengths, explain what you need, and provide examples of how an accommodation has been helpful to you in the past.

 Have a copy of your accommodation letter ready to give to your instructors.

 Although instructors are electronically notified of your accommodation needs, there may be situations that result in the instructor not receiving a copy.
-You may wish to verify with your instructor that he/she has received a copy of your accommodation plan, and if not, provide him/her with a copy.
+You should verify with your instructor that he/she has received a copy of your accommodation plan, and if not, provide him/her with a copy.